Theo-Marshall/SHIFTR-Hardware/README.md

   To start the WT32-ETH01 in boot mode it is necessary to connect "IO0" with GND and then to reset the board, shortly connect "EN" to GND for a quarter of a second.

 ## Software installation
-- Make a copy of the provided ``ota.ini.example`` file and name it ``ota.ini`` (you can adjust the values in the file to your needs but also leave it as it is).
-This is because the credentials shouldn't be committed to GitHub and so they are stored in a separate file that is on the .gitignore list.
 - Open the project in [PlatformIO](https://platformio.org) and let it install the dependencies
 - Connect the programmer and upload via the task wt32-eth01 -> Upload and Monitor
 - Connect an ethernet cable and make sure a DHCP server exists in your network